algolg/rofi-recent/README.md

      }
    ```

-5. (Optional) For a cleaner experience, I recommend adding this line to your rofi config file to remove the prefix for this modi:
+5. For a cleaner experience, I recommend adding this line to `config.rasi` to remove the prefix for rofi-recent:
    ```css
    display-recent: "";
    ```